 In every game, big and small, there is a winner and a loser, well, except for some kids' sports where every participant gets a medal.
 The problem with not keeping score is you don't know how good or bad you really are.
 Also, if you don't keep track of past scores, you don't know if you are improving.
 The xlyf excel budgeting spreadsheet will help you keep score better than ever before, keep your history so you know if you are improving, and help you set appropriate goals.

-Download the xlyourfinances spreadsheet today and start winning the game against impulse purchases from coupons, bulk stores and grocery stores.
+Download the xlyourfinances "Excel Budget Spreadsheet" today and start winning the game against impulse purchases from coupons, bulk stores and grocery stores.

 By Brad Hoffer